-That’s what I wanted to find out, so with the help of San Diego cannabis testing facility PharmLabs, I put the tests to the test.
+That’s what we wanted to find out, so with the help of San Diego cannabis testing facility PharmLabs, we put the tests to the test.

-After reaching out to the manufacturers of several testing options, three agreed to provide their product and participate in my admittedly unscientific experiment.
-I’d like to thank these companies and PharmLabs for their invaluable assistance with this project.
+After reaching out to the manufacturers of several testing options, three agreed to provide their product and participate in our admittedly unscientific experiment.
+We’d like to thank these companies and PharmLabs for their invaluable assistance with this project.

-To run my experiment, I performed the different tests as directed.
-I used samples of cannabis flower from batches tested for potency by PharmLabs with their gas chromatograph lab equipment.
+To run our experiment, we performed the different tests as directed.
+We used samples of cannabis flower from batches tested for potency by PharmLabs with their gas chromatograph lab equipment.

-My goal was to compare the results I obtained from the home testing options for THC and CBD potency, with the lab results provided by PharmLabs, to see if they were consistent.
+Our goal was to compare the results we obtained from the home testing options for THC and CBD potency, with the lab results provided by PharmLabs, to see if they were consistent.
 All the manufacturers suggest running multiple tests on several samples from a batch and determining averages for the most precise results.

-If you are looking for results with greater precision, or an even lower cost per test, the other products I tried may better fit your needs.
+If you are looking for results with greater precision, or an even lower cost per test, the other products we tried may better fit your needs.